Oklahoma Civil War Naval Battle: Recovering the J.R. Williams

 On June 15, 1864, Watie and his Confederate Indian Brigade ambushed the J.R.
-Williams just as it rounded a bend of the Arkansas river near Pheasant Bluff, about five miles below the juncture with the Canadian River.
+Williams just as it rounded a bend of the Arkansas River near Pleasant (or Pheasant) Bluff, about five miles below the juncture with the Canadian River.

-High above the slow moving river, Stand Watie carefully concealed three light cannons in the brush.
+High above the slow-moving river, Stand Watie carefully concealed three light cannons in the brush.
 They watched with guns at the ready as the J.R.
-Williams confidently traversed the calm waters of the Arkansas.
+Williams confidently traversed the calm waters of the Arkansas River.